-Okey is a Partner with Consolex Legal Practitioners.
+Okey is a Partner at CLP Legal.
 He is a consummate commercial lawyer with extensive experience in corporate law and restructuring, corporate and project finance, construction and infrastructure, and energy law.
 Earlier on in his career he practiced mainly as a civil and commercial litigator, and still handles a portfolio of such cases.
 As he puts it, “once a litigator, always a litigator”.
 Astute, creative, and versatile, he is of immense value to the firm in providing practical, cost-effective solutions to Clients’ issues.

 Admitted to the Nigerian Bar in 1992; Okey worked briefly as a Federal Prosecutor at the Federal Ministry of Justice between 1992 and 1993.
 He, thereafter, joined the Law Firm of Ukpong and Omotoso in 1994 as an Associate and rose to become a Partner in 2001.

 Okey is a pioneer in gas pollution litigation in Nigeria, and has attended several training courses in his areas of specialization.
 He has led legal teams in complex, large ticket transactions.